10 years of treksandtors

 Boscastle to Tintagel, almost

 The plan of getting out and getting away whenever possible continued.
 Things are booked for the future weeks and months and loads of plans for weekends inbetween.
-Revisits to places, new visit to places, the idea is not to stay in the same town that I’ve been forced to frequent these last 12 months and…
+Revisits to places, new visits to places, the idea is not to stay in the same town, Plymouth, that I’ve been forced to frequent these last 12 months…

 The Lizard, Britain’s most southerly place